 - What advice do you have for a college student seeking to pursue a career in this field or at your company?

 People are usually open to sharing about their professional journeys and expertise, and its a great way to open up the conversation about how you can move forward with your own.
 LinkedIn provides the perfect platform to start growing a relevant network of professionals.

 Through apps or sites like Meetup, you’re able to join groups that specifically include young professionals or other college students in your city.
 Additionally, there are numerous professionally-oriented groups to pick experts’ minds.
 Whether it’s a virtual webinar or group discussion, you can find a group of other like-minded people (or start your own Meetup!).

 Even if you are not actively searching for a job, it’s crucial to continue fostering connections.
 This is one of the best networking tips for college students, as it introduces you to other like-minded professionals.
 As networking has shifted online, so have career fairs, and you can now find several virtual career fairs for jobs.
 You can even look for career fairs at your university or various local community colleges to learn more and discover job openings.
 You’ll garner firsthand insight into what it’s like to work someplace through career fairs.

 Remember to get comfortable with virtual career fairs and prepare!

 Register For A Conference In Your Related Field

-A conference in your field of study can open your eyes to prominent industry figures and help you build a reputable network.
+A virtual conference in your field of study can open your eyes to prominent industry figures and help you build a reputable network.
 Maybe you want to meet other professionals and gather industry insight, or garner expertise from leaders in your field.
 Either way, you will likely leave the conference filled with fresh knowledge and key connections.
 Bring along plenty of business cards, and try not to be shy — strike up a few conversations at the event.

-General Networking Tips For College Students
+Other General Networking Tips For College Students

 - Follow any experts you admire relevant to your field — on Facebook, LinkedIn, Twitter, on their blogs, through email digests, and so forth.